jonzia/Chess/README.md

-# Chess RL v1.0.0
+# Chess RL v1.0.1

 ## Overview
 Tensorflow program that learns to play chess via Reinforcement Learning.

 ## Description
 This program learns to play chess via reinforcement learning.
 The action-value functions are learned by training a neural network on the total return of randomly-initialized board states, determined by Monte Carlo simulations.
 The program follows an epsilon-greedy policy based on the most current action-value function approximations.
-As of v1.0.0, each training step is trained on one Monte Carlo simulations -- future releases will increase training batch size.
+As of v1.0.1, each training step is trained on batches of full-depth Monte Carlo simulations.

 The game's basic rules are encoded in *pieces.py* and the board state parameters are defined in *state.py*.
 Once a proper action-value function is converged upon, it can be implemented with a greedy policy for purposes of gameplay.